Last updated: 27 April 2020

 - Authors’ Emergency Fund

-£330,000 in grants for writers in need from the SoA, ALCS, RLF, English PEN in Partnership with the T S Eliot Foundation, and Amazon UK
+Grants for writers in need from the SoA, ALCS, RLF, English PEN in Partnership with the T S Eliot Foundation, and Amazon UK.

 - Covid-19 Film and TV Emergency Relief Fund